Cadherin related family member 3: Clinical significance

 A nonsynonymous mutation in CDHR3 at rs6967330 (C529Y) was at first found to be associated with severe asthma exacerbations in early childhood, with genome-wide significance.
 Functional experiments further indicated that this gene polymorphism leads to increased surface expression of the CDHR3 protein.
 A subsequent study found that CDHR3 is a probable receptor for rhinovirus type C, a common form of rhinovirus.

 Recent studies furthermore found that CDHR3 gene variation is not associated with childhood bronchiolitis from respiratory syncytial virus (RSV) infection, which resemble early asthma exacerbations as a phenotype.
 However, childhood bronchiolitis not caused by RSV infection, of which rhinovirus is often implicated, was associated with the CDHR3 gene variation.
-This is line with the results from a study on chronic rhinosinusitis, which often is associated rhinovirus infection, where CDHR3 gene variation also was found to be a strong risk factor.
-Therefore, CDHR3 seems to causally linked to increased propensity for rhinovirus C infection.
+This is in line with the results from a study on chronic rhinosinusitis, which often is associated with rhinovirus infection, where CDHR3 gene variation also was found to be a strong risk factor.
+Therefore, CDHR3 seems causally linked to increased propensity for rhinovirus C infection.